 16. BIFF Square

-Busan’s modern movie district was originally little more than a pair of cinemas that were built following Korea’s liberation from Japanese colonial rule over half a century ago.
-However, major renovations took place ahead of the first Busan International Film Festival (BIFF), and the newly transformed district was named BIFF Square on August 14, 1996.
+Busan’s modern movie district initially consisted of just two cinemas that were built after Korea gained independence from Japanese colonial rule more than half a century ago.
+However, significant renovations took place prior to the inaugural Busan International Film Festival (BIFF), leading to the transformation of the district.
+On August 14, 1996, the revamped area was officially named BIFF Square.

-Having been remade into a cultural tourist attraction promoting the advancement of Korea’s film industry, BIFF Square has contributed to Busan’s newfound status as an international cultural tourist city.
-The 428 meter-long street stretching from the Buyeong Theater in Nampo-dong to the overpass in Chungmu-dong was divided into “Star Street” and “Festival Street,” and on the eve of the festival each year the “BIFF Square Ground Opening” is held on the street.
-During the ceremony, events such as the hand printing of famous movie celebrities and Nunggot Jeomdeung (snow-flower lighting) take place.
-A district such as BIFF Square, crowded with first-run theaters in a city is rare not only in Asia but Europe as well, and for this reason it holds great potential.
-In recent years, the square has grown into a more complex area, featuring not only movie theaters but also shops and leisure facilities, attracting growing numbers of young visitors and tourists.
+Through its evolution into a cultural tourist attraction dedicated to the advancement of Korea’s film industry, BIFF Square has played a crucial role in establishing Busan as an international cultural tourist city.
+The 428-meter-long street, stretching from the Buyeong Theater in Nampo-dong to the overpass in Chungmu-dong, was divided into two sections: “Star Street” and “Festival Street.”
+Each year, on the eve of the festival, the “BIFF Square Ground Opening” ceremony is held on the street.
+During this event, activities like hand printing ceremonies featuring famous movie celebrities and Nunggot Jeomdeung (snow-flower lighting) take place.

 Getting there